8.4 Overall Score

 Note: Maximum Origination Fee is $6,000

-Servicing fee: These are fees that ensure you are keeping up with your insurance payments and other documents.
-It costs at most $35 a month, and it may be added to the monthly interest rates.
+Servicing fees: These are fees that ensure you are keeping up with your insurance payments and other documents.
+It costs, at most, $35 a month, and may be added to the monthly interest rates.

 You have many options to choose from when looking for the best fit.
 As you research, make sure to fully explore the different options that each company offers, the deals they are willing to make, and how willing they are to help you find comfort, security, and freedom.

 People get a reverse mortgage for many reasons.
-Traditionally, people over the age of 62 have used this as a way to have another income besides social security.
-However, many people are tapping into their hard earned asset in order to enjoy retirement more or to use that almost tax-free option to invest in something else.
+Traditionally, people over the age of 62 have used this as another retirement income along with social security.
+However, many people are tapping into their hard-earned assets in order to enjoy retirement more or to use that, almost, tax-free option to invest in something else.

 If you qualify for this program, it is always wise to look into it.
 Whether you are financially struggling or are just looking to see how much money you could make, it is always smart to explore your options.

 More and more people are understanding and utilizing reverse mortgages.
-Not only is it a program to help those who are financially unstable, it may also interest those who want to retire early, buy a new home, or never leave their home.
+Not only is it a program to help those who are financially unstable, but it may interest those who want to retire early, buy a new home, or plan to stay in their current residence until they pass away.
 For many people, their homes are a primary asset.
-This is the way many are taking that money out in order to pay for more immediate needs such as college for the grandchildren or sudden health problems.
+This is one way to get money fast in order to pay for more immediate needs such as college for grandchildren or sudden health problems.

 Many people wonder why reverse mortgages have a negative connotation to them.
-The reason is simple: this option is often people's last option.
+The reason is simple: this option is often someone's last option to financial freedom.
 In many cases, they have run out of money and use this as their last form of income.
 Though this is true, many are now using reverse mortgages to free up assets, buy a nicer home, or enjoy retirement more.